-First holidays with kids are not the holidays that you were used to.
-Not sure they should be even called holidays.
-Can take a few years to adjust to the 'new' type of holidays that come with taking kids.
-That is another blog post entirely.
+First, holidays with kids are not the holidays that you were used to.
+I'm not sure they should be even called holidays.
+It can take a few years to adjust to the 'new' type of holidays that come with taking kids.
+That is another post entirely.

 Self catering holidays

 In the UK, these are probably the easiest for you to continue with your cloth nappies.
 Cottages will usually have a washing machine and you can just crack on with enjoying your holiday and washing your nappies as you go along.
-Might be easier to take a large wet bag rather than your bucket.
-You'll have enough stuff crammed in your car.
+It might be easier to take a large wet bag rather than your bucket - you'll have enough stuff crammed in your car.
 It's in the rules that you can't see out the back window when you go on holiday in the car.
 Don't forget you can store used nappies in your car if you are short on space in your apartment/tent for example.

 If you don't have any washing facilities but don't want to buy single-use nappies, you can try hand-washing your nappies.Where there is a will there is a way.
 If you do decide to go down the hand-washing route, ensure you give them a good strip-wash when you get home.

 Take pegs and a clothes line - especially if you are camping or going to a festival.
 This is essential for getting them dry.
 Or a knicker chandelier as Helen called these things.

 Most importantly, remember that it doesn't have to be all or nothing with using cloth nappies - on holiday or at any time.
 Lots of mums take as many cloth nappies as they can both at home and abroad, then when they run out, they will use single use nappies.
 Single use can have their place in situations like this.
 Imagine when reusable nappies become the new normal, facilities for washing them will become common-place too.